top of page

 Best time to visit Chefchaouen

 Whenever you visit, Chefchaouen rewards travellers with its blue-washed buildings and inviting mountain setting.
-Just come prepared with the right clothing and travel plans for the season.
+Be top tip is to just come prepared with the right clothing and travel plans for the season!

 If you're craving warm weather and don't mind crowds, visit Chefchaouen during the summer months of June through early September.
 Temperatures can soar to 32°C, so plan outdoor activities for the cooler early morning and late afternoon hours.
 Book accommodations well in advance, as the summer is peak tourist season.

 For pleasant weather with fewer tourists, aim for spring (mid-March to May) or autumn (late September to November).
 Daytime highs range from around 17°C to 28°C, perfect for exploring Chefchaouen's winding alleys and mountain trails.
-In autumn, you'll be treated to dazzling displays of fall foliage.
+In autumn, you'll be treated to dazzling displays of fall foliage, although be prepared for cool evenings.

-Budget-conscious travelers will appreciate the lower prices and smaller crowds of winter (December to early March).
-But be ready to bundle up for chilly temperatures that drop as low as 4°C to 6°C. You may just be rewarded with snow blanketing the surrounding Rif Mountains.
+Budget-conscious travellers will appreciate the lower prices and smaller crowds of winter (December to early March).
+But be ready to bundle up for chilly temperatures that drop as low as 4°C to 6°C. That being said, you may just be rewarded with snow blanketing the surrounding Rif Mountains.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you